deckhouse/deckhouse/docs/site/LOCAL_DEV.md

 - Install werf.

-- Open console and running documentation and site containers with one of the following methods:
+- Open console and run documentation and site containers with one of the following methods:

   - The first method — open two consoles and run containers using the Makefile: